 Top of the page

-You can expect to feel better and stronger each day, although you may get tired quickly and need pain medicine for a week or two.
+You can expect to feel better and stronger each day.
+But you may get tired quickly and need pain medicine for a week or two.
+After a laparoscopy, you may have shoulder pain.
+This is caused by the air your doctor put in your belly to help see your organs better.
+The pain may last for a day or two.
 You may need about 4 to 6 weeks to fully recover from open surgery and 1 to 2 weeks to recover from laparoscopic surgery or vaginal surgery.

 It is important to avoid heavy lifting while you are recovering, so that your incision can heal.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if: